2 min testUpdated April 2026Reviewed by the Tinnitus Relief App team

 Can sound therapy lower my score over time?

-Research on sound therapy shows that regular sound enrichment is associated with reductions in THI scores over 3 to 6 months.
+Research on sound therapy shows that regular sound enrichment is associated with reductions in THI scores over 3 to 6 months in some people.
 The app provides the tools — the habituation process is personal and gradual.
 Individual results vary significantly.

 Disclaimer: Tinnitus Relief App is not a medical device and does not diagnose, treat, cure, or prevent any medical condition.
 If your tinnitus is new, sudden, in one ear only, or accompanied by hearing loss, dizziness, or pain, consult a healthcare professional.
 Individual results vary significantly.